 So we’ve learned that sandwiches are a big deal in this city, and the mufuletta is another one you just have to try!
 The Italian sandwich was popular among Italian immigrants in New Orleans, and is made on a large round bread of the same name.
 The bread is crispy on the outside and soft in the middle.
 They’re usually filled with meats and cheeses – traditionally layers of mortadella, salami, mozzarella, ham and provolone.
 The key flavour though is the herby Italian olive salad that sits on top flavouring the rest.
 It’s another chunky sandwich, and if you want to try it for yourself, I’d recommend a visit to Central Grocery and Deli (where it was invented) or historic restaurant Napoleon House.

-Shrimp and grits is a real staple of food in the Deep South.
+Shrimp and grits is a real staple of food in the Deep South, so it’s definitely one of the foods you HAVE to try in New Orleans.
 I first tried grits in the Caribbean and would say it’s a cross between porridge and risotto.
 Usually flavoured with stock or cheese, it has a creamy texture and makes a great meal for breakfast, lunch or dinner.
 Most commonly, you’ll find it topped with shrimp and sweetcorn.
 I had a particularly good one at Café Amelie – a stunning restaurant in New Orleans with outdoor seating around a pretty fountain.

 Gumbo is a flavoursome soupy stew originating in Southern Louisiana during the 18th century.
 Usually it contains sausage, vegetables and rice, and is sometimes topped with shrimp.
+Where to get the best gumbo in New Orleans?
 I loved the one I tried at Café Amelie along with the bowl I had on my last night at Evangeline.
 The only thing I wasn’t sure about was having a bowl of hot soup when it was 30 degrees outside!

 Not dissimilar to gumbo, and bearing a strong resemblance to paella, it’s easy to see jambalaya’s origins from the early Spanish settlement in the region, although it also has African and French influences too.
 Just another reason New Orleans’s food scene is so intriguing!
 It’s basically a big rice dish of chicken, sausage, celery, peppers, onions and other vegetables with a tomato base.
 Often it’ll be topped with shrimp.
 It’s packs a punch and is a perfect hearty meal when you’re really hungry!
 Best places to try it?
 Head to K Paul’s Louisiana Kitchen or Mother’s.